AdobeDocs/experience-platform.en/help/segmentation/home.md

 ## Sequential segmentation {#sequential}

-A standard user journey is sequential in nature. [!DNL Adobe Experience Platform] allows you to define an ordered series of segments to reflect this journey thereby capturing sequences of events as they occur.
-You can arrange events into their desired order by using the visual event timeline in the [!UICONTROL Segment Builder].
+A standard user journey is sequential in nature.
+Adobe Experience Platform allows you to define an ordered series of segments to reflect this journey thereby capturing sequences of events as they occur.
+You can arrange events into their desired order by using the visual event timeline in the [!DNL Segment Builder].

 An example of a customer journey that would require sequential segmentation would be product view > product add > checkout > No purchase.